FedericoRubbi/DSIPTS/bash_examples/README.md

 ## for more information about the models please look at the documentation [here] (https://dsip.pages.fbk.eu/dsip_dl research/timeseries/)
 model_configs:
-  cat_emb_dim: 32             # dimension of categorical variables
+  emb_dim: 32             # dimension of categorical variables
   kernel_size: 5              # kernel size
   sum_emb: true               # if true each embdedding will be summed otherwise stacked
   hidden_size: 256            # hidden size of the fully connected block